microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/80.skills-simple-bot-to-bot/README.md

     git clone https://github.com/microsoft/botbuilder-samples.git
     ```

+- Open the `SimpleBotToBot.sln` solution and configure it to [start debugging with multiple processes](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-multiple-processes?view=vs-2019#start-debugging-with-multiple-processes)

+You can also configure the sample to run using a Microsoft AppId and password, to do this:

 - Create a bot registration in the azure portal for the `EchoSkillBot` and update [EchoSkillBot/appsettings.json](EchoSkillBot/appsettings.json) with the `MicrosoftAppId` and `MicrosoftAppPassword` of the new bot registration
 - Create a bot registration in the azure portal for the `SimpleRootBot` and update [SimpleRootBot/appsettings.json](SimpleRootBot/appsettings.json) with the `MicrosoftAppId` and `MicrosoftAppPassword` of the new bot registration
 - Update the `BotFrameworkSkills` section in [SimpleRootBot/appsettings.json](SimpleRootBot/appsettings.json) with the app ID for the skill you created in the previous step
 - (Optionally) Add the `SimpleRootBot` `MicrosoftAppId` to the `AllowedCallers` list in [EchoSkillBot/appsettings.json](EchoSkillBot/appsettings.json)
-- Open the `SimpleBotToBot.sln` solution and configure it to [start debugging with multiple processes](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-multiple-processes?view=vs-2019#start-debugging-with-multiple-processes)

 ## Testing the bot using Bot Framework Emulator